Meet the new SlotsUp. Learn what's changed.

 Hurst's influence extends to her board membership at the Entain Foundation, where she crafted and executed the acclaimed global safer gambling strategy, Changing for the Bettor.
 Moreover, her advisory role with the UK government underscores her breadth of expertise.

-Simmonds will step down as BGC chair on April 20 to be succeeded by Dugher.
-BGC members endorse her appointment, with Ian Proctor emphasizing its significance in navigating regulatory changes and enhancing customer service.
+Simmonds will step down as BGC chair on April 20, to be succeeded by Dugher.
+BGC members endorse Hurst's appointment, with Ian Proctor emphasizing its significance in navigating regulatory changes and enhancing customer service.

 Hurst's tenure aligns with the implementation of the UK's white paper, supported by the BGC.
 The paper outlines gambling regulations, including casino reform and affordability checks.